badlands-model/badlands/README.md

 * 3D surface deformations using the node refinement technique proposed by [**Thieulot et al. ( 2014)**](http://onlinelibrary.wiley.com/doi/10.1002/2014GC005490/abstract;jsessionid=48A885F79A40B1E3E76AFC1BEAA2B238.f03t03).
 * Orographic precipitation using [**Smith & Barstad (2004)**](http://journals.ametsoc.org/doi/abs/10.1175/1520-0469(2004)061%3C1377%3AALTOOP%3E2.0.CO%3B2) linear model to compute topographic induced rain field.
 * Varying erodibility layers (both horizontally and vertically) to simulate impact of changing sediment characteristics on landscape evolution.
+* Long-term evolution of longshore currents and induced sediment transport is simulated based on linear wave theory.
+* Fuzzy logic approach is used to estimate carbonate growth based on depth, wave energy and sedimentation rate.

 A set of functions for _pre_ & _post_-processing of **Badlands** inputs and outputs is available in a GitHub [**Companion**](https://github.com/badlands-model/pyBadlands-Companion) repository which is already shipped with the Badlands Docker container.

 ### Community driven